CrowdTruth/CrowdTruth-core/README.md

 ## Installation

-To install the stable version from PyPI, *pip* for your OS, then install using `pip install crowdtruth`
+To install the stable version from PyPI, install *pip* for your OS, then install package using `pip install crowdtruth`

 To install the latest version from source, download the library and install it using `python setup.py develop`